IlonaMenkui/super-enigma/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm run storybook`

+Runs the Storybook for developing UI components in isolation for React.
+Open [http://localhost:6006](http://localhost:6006) to  view it in the browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>